Goodnight City

 Goodnight City is an album by Martha Wainwright, released by the record labels Cadence Music and PIAS on November 11, 2016.
 The album was produced by Wainwright's husband, bassist Brad Albetta, and Thomas "Doveman" Bartlett.
-Guest contributors include novelist Merrill Garbus, Glen Hansard, Michael Ondaatje, Beth Orton, and members of the McGarrigle and Wainwright families.
+Guest contributors include Merrill Garbus, Glen Hansard, novelist Michael Ondaatje, Beth Orton, and members of the McGarrigle and Wainwright families.
 "Around the Bend" is the album's lead single.

 Composition

 Wainwright has said about the writers who contributed to the album: "Because these writers know me and because I was able to personalize these songs by changing things here and there, I made them feel as if I wrote them myself.
 Somehow they wonderfully reflect my life and I am so thankful to the other artists for writing them."

 Track listing

 All tracks written by Martha Wainwright, except where noted.